QualInsight/qualinsight-mojo-cobertura/README.md

 By default, the ``convertToSonarQubeOutput`` option of the ``report-ut-coverage``, ``report-it-coverage`` and ``report-overall-coverage`` goals is set to ``true``.
 This results in the conversion of regular Cobertura ``coverage.xml`` reports to a format the [SonarQube Generic Test Coverage](http://docs.sonarqube.org/display/PLUG/Generic+Test+Coverage) plugin for SonarQube is able to read.
 This allows you then to directly use your Cobertura UT and IT coverage reports in SonarQube while keeping UT and IT coverage information separated.

-The name of the converted coverage report file is ``converted-coverage.xml`` and is located in the directory specified by the ``destinationDirectoryPath`` option of the reporting goals, i.e:
+The name of the converted coverage report file is ``converted-coverage.xml`` and is located in the directory specified by the ``destinationPath`` option of the reporting goals, i.e:

 * ``${project.build.directory}/cobertura/ut/converted-coverage.xml`` for UT coverage
 * ``${project.build.directory}/cobertura/it/converted-coverage.xml`` for IT coverage